A New Confidence Interval for Odds Ratio

 {\bf 2.} The coverage probability of c.i. $(S)$ is less than the nominal one.
 In Figure 2 the coverage probability is shown for $n_A=60$, $n_B=70$ and $\gamma=0.95$ (the value $r$ of odds ratio is given on the $x$-axis and the coverage probability is given on the $y$-axis).

 The probability of wrong conclusion, i.e. of overestimation or underestimation is greater than the assumed $0.05$.
-Of course it is in contradiction to Neyman (1934, p.
+It means that the true value of odds ratio may be smaller than the left end of the confidence interval $(S)$ or greater than its right end.
+The risk of such event is greater than the nominal $0.05$ and unfortunately remains unknown.
+Note that this is in contradiction to Neyman (1934, p.
 562) definition of a confidence interval.

 {\bf 3.} The standard asymptotic confidence interval requires the knowledge of sample sizes as well as sample proportions in each sample.
 Unfortunately it may lead to misunderstandings.
 Namely, suppose that six experiments were conducted.
 In each experiment two samples of sizes sixty and seventy respectively, were drawn ($n_1=60$, $n_2=70$).
 The resulting numbers of successes are shown in Table 2 (the first two columns). \midinsert